github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/about-code-scanning-alerts.md

 ## About alerts from {% data variables.product.prodname_code_scanning %}

 You can configure {% data variables.product.prodname_code_scanning %} to check the code in a repository using the default {% data variables.product.prodname_codeql %} analysis, a third-party analysis, or multiple types of analysis.
 When the analysis is complete, the resulting alerts are displayed alongside each other in the security view of the repository.
 Results from third-party tools or from custom queries may not include all of the properties that you see for alerts detected by {% data variables.product.company_short %}'s default {% data variables.product.prodname_codeql %} analysis.
-For more information, see {% ifversion code-scanning-without-workflow %}"[AUTOTITLE](/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning)" and {% endif %}"[AUTOTITLE](/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/configuring-advanced-setup-for-code-scanning)."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning)" and "[AUTOTITLE](/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/configuring-advanced-setup-for-code-scanning)."

 By default, {% data variables.product.prodname_code_scanning %} analyzes your code periodically on the default branch and during pull requests.
 For information about managing alerts on a pull request, see "[AUTOTITLE](/code-security/code-scanning/managing-code-scanning-alerts/triaging-code-scanning-alerts-in-pull-requests)."